Nordix/keycloak-secrets-vault-provider/docs/deployment.md

 ### Configuring OpenBao or HashiCorp Vault for the Extension

-This section explains how to configure OpenBao or HashiCorp Vault so the extension can access secrets stored in the [KV secrets engine](https://openbao.org/docs/secrets/kv/).
+This section gives an example how to configure OpenBao or HashiCorp Vault so the extension can access secrets stored in the [KV secrets engine](https://openbao.org/docs/secrets/kv/).
 The examples are given using CLI but the same steps can be performed using the REST API.

 #### Authentication